 Here’s the big deal.

-You could not only be wasting thousands of dollars, you could be creating a huge driving record problem for yourself.
+You could not only be wasting thousands of dollars, but you could also be creating a huge driving record problem for yourself.

 That’s right, each of these tickets is well over $100.
 You do the math, it’s expensive.